-Eat it with custard: Okay, so I’m not sure this is going to score quite as many health points as eating it with plain milk, but how yummy does it sound.
+Eat it with custard: Okay, so I’m not sure this is going to score quite as many health points as eating it with plain milk, but how yummy does it sound?
 Add some stewed apple or rhubarb and it’ll almost be like crumble!

 Add it to smoothies: If you want a more substantial smoothie, with a shot of wholegrain, then add 1 biscuit to a milk and fruit smoothie and blend.

-Try it like a biscuit: There are people who eat Weetabix as a plain biscuit with butter on it -although that might not be the lowest fat option.
+Try it like a biscuit: There are people who eat Weetabix as a plain biscuit with butter on it -although that might not be the lowest-fat option.
 Marmite, honey and low-sugar jam also work.

-Or instead of toast: You might need a very mushy avocado to stop the biscuits exploding, but apparently Smashed Avo on Weetabix is a thing.
+Or instead of toast: You might need a very mushy avocado to stop the biscuits from exploding, but apparently Smashed Avo on Weetabix is a thing.
 As is cream cheese or cottage cheese – try adding strawberries on the top for an extra something.

-Add it to potato: There’s a delicious sounding recipe on the Sanitarium website for a sweet potato rosti with extra Weetbix.
+Add it to Potato: There’s a delicious-sounding recipe on the Sanitarium website for a sweet potato rosti with extra Weetbix.
 That’s brunch sorted then.

 So there you have it – my verdict on whether Weetabix is good for you or not – and some new ways to make the most of these super healthy biscuits.
 So, how do you eat your Weetabix – or Weetbix?
 Feel free to add any other suggestions below in the comments.